TeymurMemmedov/Chefisa/README.md

 2. **Authentication Page**:
     - Simulates the user authentication process.
     - Symbolic username and password for demonstration purposes.
+    - Detailed validation
+    - Sign In/Sign Up with customized TabLayout&ViewPager2
+    - Data binding and View Binding

 3. **Menu Page**:
     - Shows a grid layout of food items available for ordering.